- Part 1: Cheap way to book your European train tickets

 Approximately 30 to 40 miles from the Brussels station the trains reduces the speed to about 100 m/ph due to the fact the lines leading up to the Brussels stations are no high-speed lines, so train needs to reduce its speed to prevent an accident.

 The train arrived at 12:40 PM local time without any delay.
-The Eurostar arrives at the lower level of the station, and we need to go to two level higher to catch our train to Frankfurt.
+The Eurostar arrives at the upper level of the station, and we need to go down to the main concourse and again go to a different upper level to catch our train to Frankfurt.

 Overall it was a lovely journey.
 I would consider the Eurostar journey to Brussels is better than catching a flight out of Heathrow or Gatwick.
 It would have taken us more time to go to the airport, pass through security, catch the flight, arrive at our final destination and collect our baggage upon arrival.